pananton/busrpc-spec/docs/busrpc.md

 Busrpc API design is based on the concepts from object-oriented programming.
 This allows busrpc to re-use well-known OOP terminology and stay familiar for newcomers (note hovewer that same terms from busrpc API design and object-oriented design may differ in some aspects and should not be treated as exactly equivalent).
 Moreover, we believe that many well-established and time-tested object-oriented design principles and decomposition strategies can also be applied for a good microservice backend API, which means that developers' OOP experience might come in handy in the context of the busrpc framework.

-## Wire types

-*Wire types* are busrpc types which are actually sent on the wire.
-Busrpc design determines two wire types:
-* *structure* which is any protobuf message type except busrpc descriptor types (`ClassDesc` and `MethodDesc`, see [Protocol](#protocol) section)
-* *enumeration* which is any protobuf enumeration type

 ## Class

 Busrpc *class* is a model representing a set of similarly arranged entities from the API business domain.
 By similar arrangement we mean that all entities modelled by a class have the same format of internal state and expose the same set of operations which can be performed on them.

 Class *object* represents a specific entity and it's state from a set of entities modelled by a class.
 Each object is uniquely identified by an **immutable** *object identifier* throughout the system.

 Class *interface* is a set of operations that can be performed on a class objects.
 Following OOP terminology, we will call operations a *methods* in this specification.
 Methods may be associated with class objects or class itself.
-The latter are referref to as *static* methods.
+The latter are referred to as *static* methods.

+Method *call* is represented by a network request containing method *parameters* and (optionally) identifier of the object for which method is called.
+After method call is processed, network response containing *return value* or *exception* is sent back to caller.
+Exact format of this messages is described in the [Protocol](#protocol) section.

+## Structure

+Busrpc *structure* is an alternative term for a protobuf `message` introduced for consistency with OOP terminology.
+Structures are busrpc wire types, i.e. every busrpc network message is represented by some structure.

+This specification introduces several *predefined* structures which are used to describe:
+* object identifier
+* method parameters
+* method return value
+* method exception
+* service configuration
+* type-erased request and response

+Additionally, several structures were introduced to provide busrpc client libraries with useful information about busrpc entities (classes, methods, etc.).
+Such structures are called *descriptors*.
+Descriptors are usually never sent over the network - in fact, they even do not have any fields, only nested type definitions.

+Description of the predefined structures and descriptors can be found in the [Protocol](#protocol) section.

+## Enumeration

+Busrpc *enumeration* corresponds directly to the protobuf `enum`.

+## Namespace

+*Namespace* is a group of somehow related busrpc classes, structures and enumerations.
+For example, namespace may contain types which are part of the same application subdomain.

+## Endpoint

+## Service

+Busrpc *service* is an application implementing and/or invoking busrpc class methods.

+## Type visibility

 # Protocol